mauro-lopez-altez/mauro-lopez-altez/README.md

 ### Interests

-Currently my main interest is web development and its different applications.
+My main interest at the moment is learning Python and its different applications.
+I think it is a very versatile language that allows me to discover the different areas of computer science.

 ### Learning

 I'm currently learning:
-- HTML
-- CSS
-- JavaScript
+- Python

 ### Collaborate